Battle of Binh Gia: Background

 In contrast to the political unrest in Saigon, the Communist leadership in North Vietnam and in the VC were far more concerned about the best strategy to fight the South Vietnamese government and the Americans.
 While all leaders in Hanoi and in the VC shared the same goal of eventual reunification of their homeland, different factions within the Communist Party disagreed on the best method to achieve their desired goal.
 Members of North Vietnam's Politburo were divided by the issues surrounding the Soviet strategy of peaceful co-existence versus the Chinese strategy of supporting national liberation movements in emerging countries.
 Despite their differences of opinion, the Communist Party leadership ultimately made preparations for armed struggle in South Vietnam.
-From Hanoi's perspective, the military regime in Saigon was able to hold out because the Communist main forces were still not ready to fight a conventional war, so North Vietnam must focus on the development of its military force in the shortest period of time.
-In the meantime, however, the war must be kept at its current level in order to prevent the full involvement of the United States military.
+From Hanoi's perspective, the military regime in Saigon was able to hold out because the Communist main forces were still not ready to fight a conventional war, so North Vietnam needed to focus on the development of its military force in the shortest period of time.
+In the meantime, however, the war needed to be kept at its current level in order to prevent the full involvement of the United States military.

-On October 11, 1964, the VC was ordered to carry out a series of military operations as part of the Communist winter-spring offensive.
+On 11 October 1964, the VC was ordered to carry out a series of military operations as part of the Communist winter-spring offensive.
 The VC Nam Bo (B-2 Front in Mekong Delta) Regional Command established a sub-command under the leadership of Trần Đình Xu, with Nguyễn Hòa as the deputy commander, and Lê Trọng Tấn as the political commissar.
-Their mission was to inflict damage on the regular units of the ARVN and destroy the strategic hamlets constructed by the former Ngô Đình Diệm regime.
+Their mission was to inflict damage on the regular units of the ARVN and destroy the strategic hamlets constructed by the former Diệm regime.
 The VC identified the regions of Bình Long-Phước Long and Bà Rịa-Long Khánh, along Route 14, as the main targets for their offensive.
 Meanwhile, the Central Military Commission in Hanoi appointed General Nguyễn Chí Thanh as the commander of North Vietnamese military operations in southern Vietnam.
-Other high-ranking officers such as Major Generals Lê Trọng Tấn and Trần Độ, and Colonel Hoàng Cầm were sent to South Vietnam to supervise the military build-up which would commence in November 1964.
+Other high-ranking officers such as Major Generals Lê Trọng Tấn and Trần Độ, and Colonel Hoàng Cầm were sent to South Vietnam to supervise the military build-up that would commence in November 1964.